Emotional Intelligence May Be More Valuable than Skills in the Job Search

 And, in case you’re wondering, that eventually translates into money.
-According to a 2017 time-lagged study of emotional intelligence and salary, college students identified as having emotional intelligence turned out to enjoy significantly higher salaries 10 to 12 years later, mainly because EQ helped them acquire the social capital necessary to be successful in their careers.
+According to a 2017 time-lagged study of emotional intelligence and salary, college students identified as having emotional intelligence turned out to enjoy significantly higher salaries 10 to 12 years later.
+This was mainly because EQ helped them acquire the social capital necessary to be successful in their careers.

 Emotional Intelligence Can Be Developed

-- Become self-aware.
 Learn to identify your emotions as they happen.
 When you can label your emotions objectively, you can learn how to manage them so that you respond to them productively instead of reacting to them.
-Figure out your strengths and your weaknesses and learn how to maximize your effectiveness within these parameters.
+Figure out your strengths and your weaknesses.
+And learn how to maximize your effectiveness within these parameters.

-- Manage your relationships.
 Offer feedback, extend praise, and make apologies.
-Observe your surroundings and relationships and make concessions or accommodations to others, knowing that they your active efforts will result in better relationships and a more productive workplace.
+Observe your surroundings and relationships and make concessions or accommodations to others.
+Knowing that they your active efforts will result in better relationships and a more productive workplace.

 It’s important to continue to practice these steps to maintain a high level of emotional intelligence.
 But the effort will pay off because people with high EQs have an edge.
 In business and in all aspects of life.